Want to see how to update your WordPress site to the newest version? Watch the video at the bottom and follow the steps below.

-Simple steps below to update your WordPress site to a New Version:
+Simple steps below to update your WordPress site:

 2) UPDATE PLUGINS: update your plugins before you update the core WordPress software.
 (Another safety precaution if you want to be super safe, is to deactivate all plugins first.
 Then update them one at a time.
 This way if one fails, you will know which one it is)

-3) VIEW YOUR SITE: Click around your site on the inside an the outside to make sure everything looks good
+3) VIEW YOUR SITE: Click around your site on the inside and the outside to make sure everything looks good

 4) UPDATE WORDPRESS: Go inside your admin dashboard and click the button to update WordPress